Captain's log, stardate d164.y37/AB

 2016 was a really challenging year for MarsBased.
 Throughout the entire year, we worked on about 16 different projects, and even though I joined as a full-time employee in June, I've been involved in most of them in the design, UX and frontend development phases.

-Switching projects isn't always easy, especially when dealing with different clients who have different tech stacks and different libraries in every project, or even very diverse visual guidelines.
+Switching projects isn't always easy, especially when dealing with different clients who have different tech stacks and libraries in every project, or even visual guidelines.

 Luckily enough, we came up with the idea to standardise the visual elements we're using throughout all our projects and grouped them in a library of our own: MarsMan.

 After having successfully completed lots of projects using Bootstrap as the main frontend framework, we found out we spent more time installing it and tweaking to meet our needs than what we saved by using it.
 While it is really helpful to get some projects - and starting companies - off the ground, it is easy to outgrow Bootstrap once you get more and more complex projects.

 Let's list the reasons why we thought it was a good idea to move away from Bootstrap:

 Because of all the aforementioned reasons, we thought that creating our “own Bootstrap” could be a way of being more agile, productive, and happier frontend developers.

 However, by no means, I want to make you think that Bootstrap is not a great tool.
 It indeed is, but it just doesn't cut it for us anymore.

 "If you don't like something, change it; if you can't change it, change the way you think about it." ― Mary Engelbreit